codefionn/feder/doc/tutorials/conditional_statements.md

 Conditional statements are operations, which need a condition (a bool\_ean).
-If the condition is 'true' the body below the conditional statement will be executed.
+If the condition is 'true' the body below the conditional statement will be executed (looking for loops ? /doc/tutorials/loops.md).
 The following program prints "Hello World", if the condition 'true' is true and "Error" if the condition false is true.

 ```
 include "stdio.fd"